Breaking News | Reinstate Sacked Workers Now, PDP Advises El-Rufai

-Gov Nasir el-Rufai Flays governor for declaring Wabba wanted By Dirisu Yakubu – Abuja The Peoples Democratic Party, PDP, Wednesday, urged Kaduna state governor, Mallam Nasir El-Rufai, to immediately and unconditionally reinstate all the workers he sacked from the state public service on Tuesday.
+Governor of Kaduna State, Nasir El-Rufai. … Flay’s governor for declaring Wabba wanted By Dirisu Yakubu, ABUJA The Peoples Democratic Party, PDP, Wednesday, urged Kaduna state governor, Mallam Nasir El-Rufai, to immediately and unconditionally reinstate all the workers he sacked from the state public service on Tuesday.

 In a statement signed by the party’s national publicity secretary, Kola Ologbondiyan, the PDP said the development is worrisome in that the sacked workers were punished for simply demanding improvement in their conditions of service.